Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Involutions and parahoric group schemes

-\begin{proof} It is enough to check this for chambers which intersect at a face of codimension one.
-This follows from the results of the next section, in particular proposition \ref{7.3} and corollary \ref{3.24}. \end{proof}
+\begin{proof} It is enough to check this for chambers which intersect at a facet of codimension one.
+This follows from results in the next section, in particular from Proposition \ref{7.3} and Corollary \ref{3.24}. \end{proof}

-\begin{Remark} The $l_\sigma$ lengths on the spherical building can be used to describe the Bruhat order of Borel orbits closures in the Zariski topology.
+\begin{Remark} The $l_\sigma$ lengths on the spherical building can be used to describe the Bruhat order of Borel orbit closures in the Zariski topology.
 Using the previous proposition we can define a Bruhat order on $C_L$. \end{Remark}